Last Updated May 8, 202511 min read

 To successfully deploy your application to AWS, you need to create a user with the appropriate credentials and required permissions for deployment.
 Head to the AWS Add User page.
 Select a username and AWS access type as shown in the screenshot below.

-Next, to select permissions for the user, click Next: Permissions > Attach existing policies directly, then search and select the following policies:
+On the next page, select permissions for the user.
+Click Next > Attach existing policies directly.
+Search and select these policies:

 • AdministratorAccess-AWSElasticBeanstalk: This grants the user an administrative permissions and allows them to gain direct access to resources they need to manage AWS Elastic Beanstalk applications.